Teshager21/insurance-risk-modeling/reports/hypothesis_report.md

 ## Interpretation

 We reject the null hypothesis that `Gender` has no effect on `TotalClaims` (p = 0.0244).
-This suggests that `Gender` is a significant factor affecting `TotalClaims`.
-Consider using it in segmentation strategy or premium pricing.
+This indicates no statistically "significant" impact of `Gender`